What is the Dragon Portfolio and Why You Need It

-It doesn't take long to see why the fed is so desperate to keep markets propped up.
+It doesn't take long to see why the Fed is so desperate to keep markets propped up.
 If the financial economy crashes, it will wipe out these fragile, obsolete risk parity and 60/40 portfolio's that many employees are invested in.

-The pie charts below show the typical portfolio structure that all the normies out there have, just like your friend and family member, Fred.
+The pie charts below show the typical portfolio structure of all the normies out there, just like your friend and family member, Fred.

-The Dragon Portfolio is much, much different than a boring old “Median US System Pension Portfolio”.
+The Dragon Portfolio is much different than a boring old “Median US System Pension Portfolio”.
 Take a look.

 Dragon Portfolio Allocations

 The Dragon Portfolio is a unique investment strategy that money manager Chris Cole developed.
 It is a well-diversified portfolio that aims to provide a hedge against high inflation, deflation, and market volatility.

 The portfolio comprises various asset classes: stocks, bonds, gold, commodities, and long volatility.
 Each asset class serves a specific purpose in the portfolio and helps reduce risk and maximize returns.

 Stocks make up the largest portion of the portfolio at 24%.
 The stock portion is further diversified across multiple sectors and industries to reduce risk.